 Guidance on tackling common problems associated with gathering appropriate data on emission factors and activities and ensuring consistency with historical emission inventories.

-Sector-specific projection issues are described in Annex 1 of this chapter; detailed information on historical inventory compilation can be found in the sector-specific chapters of this Guidebook.
+General sector-specific projection issues are described in Annex 1 of this chapter; detailed information on historical inventory compilation (and projections where available) can be found in the sector-specific chapters of this Guidebook.

 Terminology

 Figure 2-1 illustrates the terminology used when projecting emissions.
 Most projections will include a number of different estimates (known as scenarios) comprising different combinations of assumptions.
 These assumptions will relate to changes in activity levels (e.g. economic growth or decline) and the impacts of new technologies, techniques and practices.
-These may have been introduced as local, national or international efforts (known as policies and measures ()) designed to reduce emissions, ranging from emission controls for vehicles and industrial plants to incentives for cleaner fuels and technologies or changing behaviour.
+These may have been introduced as local, national or international efforts (known as policies and measures ()) designed to reduce emissions, ranging from emission controls for vehicles and industrial plants to incentives for cleaner fuels and technologies or changing behaviour.Figure 2-1: Schematic illustration of emission projection scenarios (WOM, WM and WAM)

 Figure 2-1 Emission projections